-If you are a childcare provider or professional wishing to make a 2 Year Funding Referral and for information about discretionary places, please visit the Delivering the 2 Year Old Programme page.
+If you are a childcare provider or professional wishing to make a free childcare and education for 2 year olds referral and for information about discretionary places, please visit the delivering free childcare and education for 2 year olds page.

-Families in receipt of Working Families Tax Credit with an income of no more than £16,190 (as assessed by HM Revenue and Customs) could now be eligible for a Funded Early Learning place for their 2 year old child.
+Families in receipt of Working Families Tax Credit with an income of no more than £16,190 (as assessed by HM Revenue and Customs) could be eligible for a free childcare place for their 2 year old child.

-To be eligible a parent/carer must have an income below £16,190 and be claiming the one of the following state benefits:
+To be eligible a parent/carer must be claiming one of the following benefits:

 - Income Support